 There are several benefits to using the FCL shipping mode rather than LCL.
 One of these benefits is a reduced risk of damage or loss.

-Another big benefit is quicker transit time.
-There are several reasons for this, primarily that FCL doesn’t require consolidation and deconsolidation.
+Another big benefit of an FCL shipment is quicker transit time.
+There are several reasons for this, primarily that FCL shipments do not require consolidation and deconsolidation.
 In some circumstances, FCL may even be the cheaper mode, for example, if the shipment volume occupies 75% of the smallest shipping container.